automationhacks/automationhacks.github.io/_posts/2022-05-07-hello-espresso-part-2-working-with-lists.md

 Using espresso, we can scroll to or perform an action on a given item in a list

+We need this since sometimes the view you are interested in may not be present on the screen and espresso needs to scroll to it based on some matcher.

+There are some nuances to this though:

-This is needed since the view you are interested in may not be present on the screen since Android lists created with `RecyclerView` or `AdapterView` have only a small no of child elements created and they are recycled as you scroll.
+- Android lists are created with `RecyclerView` only a small no of child elements are created and they are recycled as you scroll.
+For these use cases, we can use `onView` with `RecyclerViewActions`
+- `AdapterView` has data backed by an Adapter, for this we use `onData` with a custom matcher based on the how the adapter is designed

-For these use cases `scrollTo` method won't work as that needs an existing view
+For these use cases `scrollTo` the method won't work since that needs an existing view

 Let's see an example and walk through how we could use espresso to scroll and act on elements for these types of components